-This month, NEDCC makes the IRENE service available to cultural institutions and individuals nationwide, as it wraps up the IMLS National Leadership Grant project.
+NEDCC's IRENE service is now available to cultural institutions and individuals nationwide, as it wraps up the IMLS National Leadership Grant project.

 We will be archiving the pilot project's IRENE Seeing Sound Blog as part of the historyof the project.
 The Seeing Sound Blog has followed the Center's progress as we learned to use the technology and develop the service.
 Future stories and updates about IRENE projects can be found on the NEDCC Stories page.